 A selection of our projects:

 All over the world the 27 January is the date chosen on which to remember the victims of the Holocaust.
 Although Romania has its own memorial date of 9 October it is appropriate in Northern Transylvania, in particular, to recall the 27th, the date Auschwitz was liberated.
-Asociatia Tikvah have been working with partners in the UK and Canada for the 2014 commemoration and for 2015 we are working with organisations in the UK, the USA and Russia to produce commemoration materials that can be used in schools and elsewhere.
+Asociatia Tikvah worked with partners in the UK and Canada for the 2014 commemoration and for 2015 we are working with organisations in the UK, the USA and Russia to produce commemoration materials that can be used in Romanian schools and elsewhere.
 We have received committments from many institutions in Oradea (and Bihor more widely) to increase their own involvement in commemoration on 27 January 2015 and we will be assisting them in their efforts.
 In 2016, we still continued to commemorate the 27 January, but did it through taking our exhibitions to other locations in Northern Transylvania which were wishing to remember.